matveyt/avrtool/README.md

 ### What is this

-AVRISP (aka.
-STK500v1) serial programmer for AVR/Arduino.
-Works with standard Arduino bootloader as well as "Arduino as ISP" programmer.
+Avrtool is a serial programmer for AVR/Arduino using STK500v1 protocol.
+It works with standard Arduino bootloader as well as "Arduino as ISP" programmer.

 Notes: